Ernyoke/kye/README.md

 If the `trusted_accounts.yaml` file doesn't exist or is empty, the script will analyze all accounts as potential external access points.

+## Security Checks Performed

+### Confused Deputy Problem Detection

+The tool checks if IAM roles with cross-account access are properly protected with an ExternalId condition.
+The ExternalId condition helps prevent the [confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html), which occurs when a third-party (the deputy) is tricked into misusing its access to act on behalf of another account.

+Roles that allow external accounts to assume them without an ExternalId condition are flagged as vulnerable in the report.

 ## Usage

 Simply run the script: